Hubert-Jan Henket

-Hubert-Jan Henket (born 11 March 1940, in Heerlen) is a Dutch architect.
+Hubert-Jan Henket (born 11 March 1940) is a Dutch architect.
 He is a specialist in the relations between old and new buildings, the redesign of buildings, renovation and restoration.
 He is the founder of DOCOMOMO international.

 Life

-Henket graduated in 1969 cum laude in architecture from the Technische Hogeschool Delft (Delft University of Technology) where he was taught by Jaap Bakema and Aldo van Eyck.
-In 1969-1970 he was given a grant by the Finnish government to study urbanism at the Otaniemi university of Helsinki, Teknillinen korkeakoulu.
+Henket was born on 11 March 1940 in Heerlen.
+He graduated in 1969 cum laude in architecture from the Technische Hogeschool Delft (Delft University of Technology) where he was taught by Jaap Bakema and Aldo van Eyck.
+In 1969–1970, he was given a grant by the Finnish government to study urbanism at the Otaniemi university of Helsinki, Teknillinen korkeakoulu.
 He worked with the Finnish architect Reima Pietilä.
 Between 1970 and 1974 he worked for Castle Park Dean Hook architects in London.
 Acting for this company, he was director of the Housing Renewal Unit in London from 1974 until 1976.
-In 1976 Henket started his own architectural practice in the Netherlands " Hubert-Jan Henket architecten".
+In 1976, Henket started his own architectural practice in the Netherlands " Hubert-Jan Henket architecten".
 When he handed over the directorship of the office to Janneke Bierman in 2005, the name was changed to "Henket and partners architects" and in 2010 to "Bierman Henket architects".
-Since them, the practice has facilitated his architectural activities.
+Since then, the practice has facilitated his architectural activities.

 When he started working in London, Henket began teaching at The Bartlett School of Architecture of University College London.
-In 1976 he became "wetenschappelijk hoofdmedewerker" (scientific staff member) in renovation technique at the Technische Hogeschool Delft.
-From 1984 to 1998 he was professor in building technology at the Technische Universiteit Eindhoven (Eindhoven University of Technology), and from 1998 until in 2005 he held one of the chairs in architecture at Delft University of Technology.
+In 1976, he became "wetenschappelijk hoofdmedewerker" (scientific staff member) in renovation technique at the Technische Hogeschool Delft.
+From 1984 to 1998, he was professor in building technology at the Technische Universiteit Eindhoven (Eindhoven University of Technology), and from 1998 until in 2005, he held one of the chairs in architecture at Delft University of Technology.

-In 1988 Henket and Wessel de Jonge founded Docomomo International, the working party for the documentation and conservation of buildings, neighborhoods and landscapes of the Modern Movement.
+In 1988, Henket and Wessel de Jonge founded Docomomo International, the working party for the documentation and conservation of buildings, neighborhoods and landscapes of the Modern Movement.
 The organization has 73 chapters worldwide.
 Henket is the honorary president of the organization.
-In 1999 the Dutch Broadcasting Corporation showed the documentary Hubert-Jan Henket, man van staal, hout en glas (Hubert-Jan Henket, man of steel, wood and glass) in the documentary series "Het Uur van de Wolf".
+In 1999, the Dutch Broadcasting Corporation showed the documentary Hubert-Jan Henket, man van staal, hout en glas (Hubert-Jan Henket, man of steel, wood and glass) in the documentary series "Het Uur van de Wolf".